-Fleming Homes is an award-winning team of timber frame specialists manufacturing bespoke, one-off homes which are designed to the exact requirements of the self-builder.
-We also offer heaps of helpful services from architectural design, planning and building regs, and construction design and engineering, through to erection to the wind and watertight stage.
-You'll find us at Stand 231 next to the exit
+Our award-winning team of timber frame experts will support you to self-build a unique home that meets your specific requirements.
+As well as a free design service, we can help you with planning and building regs, construction design and engineering - taking you right to the wind and watertight stage.
+You'll find us at Stand 231, next to the exit.